rt-2602/webapps/makeup-app-using-hibernate/ReadMe.txt

   - Create the database and tabels in mysql, using the queries in the text file "Queries and steps to create schema(database) and tables in mysql workbench.txt".

-  - Access this application usin url: http://localhost:8080/login
+  - Access this application using url: http://localhost:8080/login

   - Please sign-up and login with your own username and password.